cosmos/gaia/docs/hd-wallets.md

 # HD Wallets

-Accounts in Cosmos are Hierarichial Deterministic (HD) Wallets.
+Accounts in Cosmos are Hierarchical Deterministic (HD) Wallets.
 Originally specified in Bitcoin's [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki), HD wallets are a special kind of wallet that let users derive any number of accounts from a single seed.
 To understand what that means, let us first define some terminology:

 - **Wallet**: Set of accounts obtained from a given seed.
 - **Account**: A pair of public key/private key.